Other posts about the trip to Cusco, Peru, Machu Picchu and the Sacred Valley, Punta Arenas, Chile and Patagonia:

 American Airlines is updating and renovating some Admirals Clubs at its hubs and adding Flagship Lounges.
 Arriving in MIA at 4:06 a.m. on an American 777-200 from Santiago, Chile, (SCL) I had the opportunity to visit the newly remodeled D-15 club before my flight to Charlotte, NC.

-Access to Admirals Clubs is granted if (1) you are a member through the purchase of an annual or one-day membership or posses an Citi.AAdvantage Executive MasterCard; (2) hold the CitiPrestige card and have a same-day boarding pass for travel on American Airlines; or (3) are flying on American on a long-haul international route and are an Executive Platinum, or a OneWorld Emerald or Sapphire, or a first class or business class passenger.
+Access to Admirals Clubs is granted if (1) you are a member through the purchase of an annual or one-day membership or posses an Citi.AAdvantage Executive MasterCard; (2) hold the CitiPrestige card and have a same-day boarding pass for travel on American Airlines; or (3) are flying on an American long-haul international route and are an Executive Platinum, or a OneWorld Emerald or Sapphire, or (4) a first class or business class passenger.

-I am an Admirals Club member but presented my boarding pass from SCL and was admitted.
+I am an Admirals Club member but presented my first class boarding pass from SCL and was admitted.
 There is plenty of comfortable and private seating as well as more open seating for parties of more than one.
 Electrical outlets are everywhere.
 The lounge is divided into several seating areas, a bar/dining area and a buffet.
 The lounge overlooks the D concourse.
 There are no runway views inside the lounge.